 Macon Georgia’s largest festivals are the International Cherry Blossom Festival, Mulberry Street Arts Festival, Fired Works, Pan-African Festival, Bragg Jam, Macon Film Festival, and the Ocmulgee Indian Celebration.
 These popular events happen between March and September.

 Macon is the city where music legends are born.
 Visit any one of their museums from The Big House (where the Allman Brothers Band created Southern rock), to the Tubman Museum (where Little Richard’s piano that played so many soulful tunes is on display).
 On Thursday, Friday, and Saturday nights, you can catch a live performance of local artists ranging from country to R&B.

 History and Culture

 History is everywhere in Macon, Georgia, from museums and historic homes to the Ocmulgee National Monument built by ancient Indian tribes thousands of years before us.
 Tour the breathtaking architecture from the days of the Civil War that bring to life the stories of the past.

 Southern charm can be seen in the friendly smiles of locals crossing the street, in the scent of 300,000 Yoshino cherry trees blossoming in the spring, and in the soul food and farm-to-table dishes of our restaurants.

-Both Rob Sales and Lori Blass have the experience of having been successful owners and innkeepers of bed and breakfasts.
-Moreover, they have licensed realtors and trusted consultants representing bed and breakfast inns.
-They are more than happy to answer any questions you have about the local areas and properties they represent as well as the profession of innkeeping.
-Representing both Buyers and Sellers, contact them today!
+Rob Sales has the experience of having been a successful owner and innkeeper of bed and breakfasts, along with his wife Jane.
+Moreover, Rob is a licensed realtor and trusted consultant representing bed and breakfast inns.
+He is more than happy to answer any questions you have about the local areas and properties he represents as well as the profession of innkeeping.
+Rob represents both Buyers and Sellers.
+Contact B&B Consulting today!